-This 8 person tent has a manufacturer's lifetime limited warranty.
-Made entirely from Hydra-Shield cotton duck canvas, it's breathable, watertight, and durable.
+This 8 person tent has a manufacturer’s lifetime limited warranty.
+This canvas tent is made entirely from Hydra-Shield cotton duck canvas, it’s breathable, watertight, and durable.
 When packed, the tent measures 30 by 13 inches and its poles 50 by 5.5 inches.
 It weighs 79 pounds when packed (inclusive of 6.5 pounds in stakes).

 Its large awning measures 84 by 78 inches, and the tent is 120 by 168 inches with a center height of 78 inches.
 The tent’s floor is reinforced with seamless vinyl polyester for extra stability.
 This four-season tent can be used all year round, except for heavy snow and extreme winter mountaineering.
 General set-up is quick, easy, and successfully achievable by a single person.